MattHatwey/Manemo/calipi.md

 "But that was a real smile."

+We held hands on the whole way to their house.
 I stared at him, and I held his hand.
 He also held my hand.
 My heart felt warm.
 I had never felt happiness like this.
 I liked it.

 Gender: ♀